BjornvanBraak/Solvency-II-Regulatory-Search/README.md

     - markdown to maintain structure instead of plain text
     - load pdf as whole, not per page which works helps in maintaining the overall structure through markdown

-## Suggestions for future versions
+## suggestions for future versions

-* Better preprocessing for tables
-    * E.g. provide table summary
-    * improved multipage tables support
+### general
 * Metadata filtering (on header 3 level, can be this granular through markdown text splitting)
 * Add test cases to measure quality.
 Think about ways to measure performance
-* Reranker
 * Custom finetuned embedding model (using SentenceTransformer v4)
 * Idea alternative flow: where the user can select which parts to use

-* Add BM25
-* topic clustering
-* GraphRAG
-* query rewriting
-* Agentic RAG, RAG Agent etc. (letting an llm identify when to call the vectorstore and with what query), similar goals as with query rewriting (solving the problem step-by-step).
-Reasoning models may be particularly well suited for this task.
+### retriever + storage
+#### data preprocessing
+##### pdf convertion
+* contextual retrieval --> wfh/proposal-indexing
+* Retriever may also benefit from having the context in which document placed, maybe or the header at least?
 * Multimodal embedding
-* Retriever may also benefit from having the context in which document placed, maybe or the header at least?
 * adding table summaries
-* Also test with just putting the entire documents within the context of the llm
+* Better preprocessing for tables
+    * E.g. provide table summary
+    * improved multipage tables support

+##### chunking
 * semantic chunk
 * agentic chunking
 * hierarchical chunking
 * clustering chunking
 * late chunking
-* contextual retrieval --> wfh/proposal-indexing
+* Also test with just putting the entire documents within the context of the llm, e.g. markdown, pdf, etc.
+* topic clustering

+#### different retriever + storage
+* GraphRAG (complex questions)
+* BM25 (exact word matches)
+* Custom finetuned vector embedding model

+#### additional components in retrieval pipeline
+* query rewriting
+* Reranker

+# generation
+* sampling: temperature, top_p, top_k
+* different models: reasoning, non-reasoning

 https://spacy.io/api/sentencizer

 # overview of data preparation
  Examples of:
  * MinerU,
  * Markitdown,